4SW3/simple-bugtracker/readme.md

 # Simple Bugtracker

-Built with node.js, express, mongodb & mongoose.
+A personal project built with node.js, express, mongodb & mongoose.
 Still in active development.
+As I learn more, I'm going to continue to improve the project's src code as well as add more features.

+Readme will soon be updated.

-## Para Fazer
+## Para Fazer (To Do)

 * Formulário quill para "track description"
 * Route Forgot Password